-The Climate Science Legal Defense Fund was established with one goal: to protect the scientific endeavor.
-Scientific research has brought us amazing advancements in technology, medicine, and in our basic understanding of the planet.
-Over the last twenty years, a small handful of politically-motivated think tanks and legal foundations, because they disliked certain scientific findings, have taken legal action against scientific institutions and individual scientists.
-In recent years, the legal attacks have intensified, especially against climate scientists.
+The Climate Science Legal Defense Fund (CLSDF) was established with one goal: to protect the scientific endeavor.
+Scientific research has brought us amazing advancements in technology, medicine, and our understanding of the planet.
+But in recent decades, a small handful of politically and ideologically motivated groups have taken legal action against scientific institutions and individual scientists because they dislike certain scientific findings.
+These legal attacks have intensified in past years, especially against climate scientists.

-For the individual scientist these legal actions are a painful burden.
-Academic salaries were not designed to support ongoing legal expenses.
-Legal actions also have taken many of our brightest scientific minds away from their research to focus on frivolous lawsuits.
+For the individual scientist, such legal actions are a painful burden.
+Researcher salaries were not designed to support ongoing legal expenses.
+Legal actions also have taken many of our brightest scientific minds away from their research to spend time defending frivolous lawsuits.
 This state of affairs is unacceptable.
-The United States of America should be the leader in science and technology, and it cannot do so if unscrupulous people subject our scientists to these actions.
+The United States cannot be a leader in science and technology if unscrupulous parties subject our scientists to such attacks.

 CSLDF works to defend climate scientists who are dragged into litigation or otherwise threatened with legal attacks, and to aggressively to protect the interests of the scientific endeavor – because such legal actions against scientists are also attacks on the scientific endeavor as a whole.
 CSLDF also works to educate members of the scientific community to gain a better understanding of the legal issues surrounding their work, and to educate the public about the legal issues facing climate scientists.